top of page

 1. Missed Legal or Financial Deadlines

-Certain documents must be notarized by a specific date:
+Certain documents must be notarized on time:

 • Court filings